Herbert Money: Peruvian qualifications

-Money was determined to follow the example of Mackay.
-The bachelor's degree was, for most students, a prelude to law or medical studies.
+In the 1920s, the bachelor's degree was, for most students, a prelude to law or medical studies.
 There was no master's degree.
 For a doctorate a subject could be chosen in the fields of history, letters or philosophy.
 The course required the study of a wide range of topics followed by the submission of a thesis in consultation with a professor.

+Money was determined to follow Mackey’s example and immerse himself in local study.

-Early in 1928, at the beginning of the academic year and within six months of arriving in Peru, Money had become sufficiently fluent in Spanish to matriculate and enrol as a doctoral student.
-His university studies spanned three academic years during which time he continued to either teach at the College or was laid low with tuberculosis.
+Early in 1928, within six months of arriving in Peru, Money had become sufficiently fluent in Spanish to matriculate and enrol as a doctoral student.
+He studied for three years and during this time he was either teaching at the College or was ill with tuberculosis.
 Money chose the sociology of Peruvian Amazonia as the subject for his doctoral thesis because he hoped to minister to the "Lowland Indians".